jayallen/mt-plugin-configassistant/README.md

 When the callback is invoked, it will be invoked with the following input parameters:

+* `$cb` - The MT::Callback object for the current callback.
-* `$app` - A reference to the MT::App instance currently in-context.
+* `$app` - An object instance for the currently running app, most likely an MT::App subclass.
 * `$option_hash` - A reference to a hash containing the name/value pairs representing
   this modified theme option in the registry.
 * `$old_value` - The value of the option prior to being modified.